mbntr/PYPrime-2.x/README.md

 On linux you can use either gcc or Clang, I chose Clang as the performance is closer to what you would get on windows* You might have to replace "python3.7" with later versions depending on what you have currently installed

+I would also suggest installing numpy, as it will lead to more accurate results

     clang -O3 -I /usr/include/python3.7 PYPrime.c -lpython3.7m -o PYPrime